wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/examples.md

 The comp uses a pair of TimeStretcher + Crop nodes the clip out each of the quilted grid images into their own separate images.
 The stereo display works by having the right eye stereo view display one image view later in the linear camera array sequence then the left eye sees.

-There are 5x9 quilted views so the timeline starts on frame  "Gobal In -45"
+There are 5x9 quilted views so the timeline starts on frame  "Global In -45".

 ![Looking Glass 5x9 Quilted Anaglyph Stereo 3D Viewer.comp](images/examples-looking_glass_5x9_quilted_anaglyph_stereo_3d_viewer.png)